Private medical insurance for business

 - Finding the right clients

 Who do you know, and where do you work?
-In theory, most businesses close to your own could benefit from offering its employees a Group PMI policy – whether they’re a large manufacturing enterprise or a small family-run business employing only a handful of staff.
+In theory, many businesses could benefit from offering its employees a Group PMI policy – whether they’re a large manufacturing enterprise or a small family-run business employing only a handful of staff.

 Thinking about your current client base may help you identify potential clients.
 Where two or three individuals working for the same company have put a personal PMI policy into place, there’s a case for approaching their employer to highlight this as an appreciated benefit.
 If you have senior staff, directors, managers or specialist/technically capable individuals using your services, it is always worth asking them if their company would welcome an opportunity to potentially save costs.

 Networking will be natural to you as an adviser.
 Have you thought about how many potential clients you engage with in your social life?
 Think about local shop owners; plumbers; electricians; cleaning companies; your solicitor and accountant.
-If employees in a small business have to spend time off work, those companies may suffer a serious downturn in productivity.
+If employees in a small business have to spend time off work due to ill health, those companies may suffer a serious downturn in productivity.
 Introducing the concept of beating waiting lists may be very attractive to them.

 Estate agents, care homes, private schools: these are businesses that may have a chain or group of companies operating under one name.
 Make a professional approach to them, and demonstrate how a Group PMI policy could save their business money by cutting absenteeism among employees and reducing the costs associated with covering absence.